How to Support Immigrant Students and Families: Strategies for Schools and Early Childhood Programs

 Download PDF versions:

-Many immigrant students are currently living with high levels of fear, anxiety, stress, and depression.
+Many immigrant students live with high levels of fear, anxiety, stress, and depression.
 To better understand the reasons why, take a look at our section on how immigration issues impact students.

 Building relationships with students and families can provide opportunities to identify students' needs, while providing professional development on a variety of topics in a respectful setting can help increase awareness across the staff.
 Here is some information to get started.